imabutahersiddik/MKBC-app-with-Google-Gemini-2.5-Flash/README.md

-# MindsDB Knowledge Base CLI with Google Gemini 2.5 Flash
+# MindsDB Knowledge Base CLI with Google Gemini 2.5 Flash, Jobs, Metadata & AI Tables

-A command-line tool to create, populate, index, and query a MindsDB Knowledge Base using the Google Gemini 2.5 Flash model for semantic embeddings and reranking.
+A powerful command-line tool to create, populate, index, and query a MindsDB Knowledge Base using Google Gemini 2.5 Flash embeddings and reranking.
+Supports asynchronous JOBs for ingestion and indexing, advanced metadata handling, and MindsDB AI Tables for summarization, classification, and generation tasks.

 ---

 ## Features

-- Create a MindsDB Knowledge Base with Gemini 2.5 Flash embedding and reranking models
+- Create MindsDB Knowledge Base with Gemini 2.5 Flash embedding and reranking models
-- Ingest CSV data into the knowledge base
+- Asynchronous data ingestion and index creation using MindsDB JOBs
-- Create semantic search index on the knowledge base
+- Semantic search with metadata columns and SQL window functions (e.g., `LAST_VALUE`)
-- Perform semantic search queries with relevance filtering
+- Create and query MindsDB AI Tables for tasks like summarization, classification, and generation
-- Supports MindsDB projects for organizing knowledge bases
+- Support for MindsDB projects to organize knowledge bases
-- Robust error handling and logging
+- Robust logging and error handling

 ---